 A few days ago, Blue Bell said they would soon start trial runs of ice cream production in its Alabama plant.
 If Blue Bell can prove that its products are once again safe, its popularity could lead to a rush of sales once they’re back in stores — assuming, that is, memories of listeria melt as quickly as an ice cream cone in the Texas heat.

-What do you think?
 Will this investment pay off for Bass?
 Will Blue Bell pull off a major comeback?
 Let us know what you think by commenting below.